lightning/bolts/tests/events/test-spec.md

 * `disconnect`: a connection closed by a peer.
 * `fundchannel`: tell the implementation to initiate the opening of a channel of the given `amount` of satoshis with the specific peer identified by `conn` (default, last `connect`).
 The funding comes from a single `utxo`, as specified by txid and output number.
 * `invoice`: tell the implementation to accept a payment of `amount` msatoshis, with payment_preimage `preimage`.
+* `addhtlc`: tell the implementation to add (and commit) a simple htlc directly to the test peer, with CLTV 5 past the current block.

 ## Output Events